turris-cz/notification-system/README.md

 # Notification system

 Notification system is tool that offers easy way to create and read notifications.
-Intended mainly for router infrastructure, but also usable for user supplied programs.
-It is extensible via plugins.
+It is intended mainly for router infrastructure, but it is also usable from user supplied programs.

+Notification system is extensible via plugins and allows internationalization via babel.

-It is usable either as python library or directly from command line.
+You can use it either directly from your code as python library or interactively from command line.

-## How it works

-Notification system uses predefined `notification types` for specific events (e.g. Approval of update, restart required, etc.) with predefined available actions.

-E.g.: In case of "Approve update" user has two options: Approve or reject update.

-Actions serve as shortcuts to actual performed actions, therefore caller of these actions doesn't need to know implementation of these actions to perform them.

-`notification types` and `actions` are defined in plugins.

-### Plugins

-TBD

-## i18n

-Notification system enable internationalization of templates via babel.

 ## Usage